CSTARS/gwt-gis/README.md

   title : 'MyMaps',

   // url of the NodeJS Proxy and Utility Server (see node dir in repo)
-  // adds ability to export queries as shapefiles, kml or csv, allows query access cross-domain
+  // adds ability to export queries as shapefiles, kml or csv, allows cross-domain query
   // access to non CORS enabled arcgis services. proxy : '',